Blackstone Chronicles: Plot

 Back in the present timeline, Rebecca Morrison, a young woman who works at the local library, buys the dragon lighter at a flea market as a gift for her cousin Andrea Ward who is planning to move back to town after a long absence.
 Andrea left town as a teen to escape her domineering and intensely religious mother Martha, who later took Rebecca in when Rebecca’s parents died in a car crash.

 Andrea moves in and confesses to her mother that her ex, a married man, kicked her out and took all her money when he learned she was pregnant.
 Martha immediately demands Andrea give up the baby, but Andrea stands her ground.

 The next day, Andrea travels to Boston and procures an abortion.
 As she leaves the clinic, she burns her hand with the lighter, but feels no pain.
 That night, Rebecca awakens to the house on fire.
 Rebecca manages to pull her aunt out of the home unscathed, but Andrea is badly burned and dies at the hospital.
 Rebecca and her aunt return to the damaged house, despite Rebecca’s friend Oliver begging them not to.

 While cleaning the house, Rebecca finds the dragon lighter in the wreckage and plans to keep it, but her aunt takes it from her.
 We then learn that Martha bought the lighter as a child, to give to her sister, who was the young woman who burned herself at Blackstone.
 Martha decides she must cleanse the house of sins so she douses everything in turpentine, including a sleeping Rebecca, who wakes up and manages to run for help, but it is too late.
 Rebecca returns to the house with the police just in time to watch her aunt, dressed in her old wedding dress and covered in turpentine, set herself alight.

 A few weeks later, the shadowy figure pastes an article about Martha’s death into his scrapbook and picks an antique handkerchief to send to his next victim.

 In the Shadow of Evil: The Handkerchief: In a flashback we meet a wealthy socialite who has embroidered a linen handkerchief with the letter “R” for Regina, thinking it will make an excellent gift for the Queen.
-In reality, the woman is a patient at Blackstone who suffers from delusions.
+In reality, the woman is a patient at Blackstone who has delusions.
 She sees any food served to her as disgusting masses of worms and other horrors, so she refuses to eat and attacks a nurse trying to feed her.
 After a month of being force-fed by feeding tube, the woman hangs herself.
 A doctor takes and keeps the handkerchief.

 Back in the present timeline, the townsfolk are starting to demand answers about the tragedies that seem to keep befalling the town.
 Oliver Metcalf, head of the local paper, is told about several anonymous gifts that had been received by Elizabeth, Jules and Martha shortly before their demise.
 The people are convinced the deaths are somehow tied to the asylum.